 Kase: "Shattered Lace"

 Ah!
 I am SO excited to share this with you guys.
 This idea has been marinating in my mind for a while (sorry for the steak reference, I'm a little hungry).
-Anyway, I decided to publish (here on my blog) some flash fiction and short stories in the same world as my Adult Science Fantasy The Promise of Shattered Stars!
+Anyway, I decided to publish (here on my blog) some flash fiction and short stories in the same world as my upcoming debut, Cities of Smoke and Starlight!

 I just love my characters so much I want to live in their heads for as long as I can.
 Ha.
 Anyway, each "snippet" will be from the character's backstory or history to give you a better understanding who they are so when you do meet them in my novel, you will love them even more!
 But don't worry.
 No spoilers here.
 You can still read the main novel (when it gets published) without worrying about having any plot points spoiled beforehand.
 These are just to give a little flavor.
 I also made an aesthetic just for the occasion.